-How to make an Easter wreath
+How to make a paper daffodil wreath

 All products were chosen independently by our editorial team.
 This review contains affiliate links and we may receive a commission for purchases made.
 Please read our affiliates FAQ page to find out more.

-How to make an Easter wreath
+How to make a paper daffodil wreath

-Try our magazines – get 6 issues from just £9.99!
+Try our magazines – get 6 issues from £14!

-The tutorial below is easy to follow, and it should take around 10 minutes to make one paper daffodil, but for this project, once you've made one paper daffodil I recommend setting up an assembly line - that is, making all the leaves, then all the petals, then all the trumpets, then assembling each paper daffodil.
-Download your exclusive Easter wreath template to get started!
+The tutorial below is easy to follow, and it should take around 10 minutes to make one paper daffodil, but for this project, once you've made one paper daffodil I recommend setting up an assembly line.
+That is, making all the leaves, then all the petals, then all the trumpets, then assembling each paper daffodil.

 And if you like this project, why not have a look at some of our other Brother projects, like this easy paper lantern or these flowers in a jam jar?
-We love seeing what you make, so don’t forget to share your craft projects with us on Facebook and Twitter, too!

 Step 1